ignatandrei/patterns/src/patternsSite/docs/patterns/Adapter.md

         {
             con.ConnectionString = "Data Source=CatalogRo.sqlite3";
             await con.OpenAsync();

             using (var cmd = new SQLiteCommand())
             {
-                cmd.CommandText = "select * from Format";
+                // Adaptee: Sets the SQL command text to fetch all records from the 'Format' table. cmd.CommandText = "select * from Format";
                 cmd.Connection = con;
                 using (var adapt = new SQLiteDataAdapter(cmd))
                 {
-                    adapt.Fill(dataFormats);
+                    // Adapter: Fills the DataTable (Target) with data fetched using the SQLiteCommand (Adaptee). adapt.Fill(dataFormats);
                 }
             }